CIS3296SoftwareDesignF21/dbvc/README.md

 of a virtual coven.
 She has been a member of the virtual coven for long enough that her status is Sage Witch, in which she has the permission to send messages in any of the text channels and is able to join exclusive voice channels.
 She is free to discuss witchcraft and rituals throughout the server.
-- Persona 4: for a technically inept user
-Maria, age 34, is a current grad student studying philosophy.
+- Persona 4: Observing User - New Member with limited access Maria, age 34, is a current grad student studying philosophy.
 She comes from Boston, MA, but relocated to Indiana for graduate study.
 She recently has been interested in learning more about witchcraft but has not been able to find a welcoming community in her current location, and the COVID-19 pandemic has made traveling to meet with others more difficult.
 She is interested in finding some sort of community online that would be welcoming and easily accessible.
 Maria has never used Discord for instant messaging, video calls, or text messaging, and her main forms of online communication are simply emails.
 If Maria used the Luna Bot, she would be able to easily connect with a community that would make her feel welcome in her new interests.

-(Name for observing member, just wants to learn, not participate) just dk the name for the second two
 # Weekly Reviews
 - [Week 1](https://github.com/CIS3296SoftwareDesignF21/dbvc/blob/readMeEdits/Week1.md)